Nowhere Girl

 Summary

-Nowhere Girl: A Memoir of ADHD, Identity, and Reclaiming the Past
+Nowhere Girl: A Memoir of ADHD, Misdiagnosis, and the Power of Female Discovery

 For Carla Ciccone, the feeling of not quite knowing how to perform adult life was all too familiar.